 |Q. How long do your dogs live?

 A. On average our dogs live to be 12+ years.
-Our oldest dog lived to be 14 years 4 months.
+Our oldest dog here lived to be 14 years 4 months.
 These are good long years, our dogs are usually healthy to the end.
 We have had pups that have left here live to be 15 yrs!

 |Q. Where are your dogs kept?